devspace-sh/devspace/docs/pages/chart/customization/persistent-volumes.md

 </summary>
 Generally: **No.**

-If you use the DevSpace Helm chart, it will automatically deploy containers within a StatefulSet when you mount any persistent volumes.
+If you use the DevSpace Helm Chart, it will automatically deploy containers within a StatefulSet when you mount any persistent volumes.
 Kubernetes will not delete these persistent volumes when you delete or update the StatefulSet.
 </details>

 <details>